kenakofer/hymnsinger/README.md

   - Check out Mutopia source
   - Google SEO/analytics
   - Push state on search term with ?s="search term", so back button keeps search
-  - The quest for LY -> JS musical representation:
+  - The quest for LY -> JS musical representation.
+Best bet at this point is probably to get JPV's code working and start trying to extend the effort
-    - Possibility 1: Through MusicXML
-      - Very poor support through ly, which doesn't process scheme _at all_
-        - \dispalyLilyMusic to produce a flat ly representation?
-      - Possibility of longer path: LY -> Guile 2 SXML -> XML -> MusicXML
-      - Possibility of python-ly xml-export-init.ly script as a starting point, since that _does_ actually use lilypond
-      - Possible con: Harder to associate playing notes to written notes for live highlighting?
-      - Possible con: Harder for non-standard notations
-      - Keep an eye on https://github.com/openlilylib/lilypond-export
-    - Possibility 2: Through MEI
-      -